 When the Designated Reporter submits the initial outcome, that outcome becomes the “tentative outcome” of the Market and the Market enters the “Waiting for the next fee window” state.
 During this state any form of reporting and dispute process is on hold.
 This phase can take up to 7 days and is predetermined by the Augur Protocol.
 Once the next fee window starts, the market enters the “Dispute round” state.

 The “Dispute round” is a 7-day long process.
 Any REP holder can stake REP on an alternative outcome (the Augur whitepaper calls this a “dispute stake”) to dispute the “tentative outcome” of the Market.
 The dispute process is successful if the REP staked on an alternative outcome is above a certain threshold (the Augur white paper calls this the “dispute bond size”).

-If there are no successful disputes, the market is “finalized”, the tentative outcome is final, and the Trading Member can send the Shares to the Market Smart Contract in exchange for an amount of Veil Ether determined by the outcome.
+If there are no successful disputes, the market is “finalized”, the tentative outcome is final, and the Trading Member can send the Units to the Market Smart Contract in exchange for an amount of Veil Ether determined by the outcome.

 If there is a successful dispute, there are two possible scenarios: either (1) if the size of the staked REP is less than 2.5% of all circulating REP, the tentative outcome is updated, and the market enters another dispute round; or (2) if the size of the staked REP is more than 2.5% of all circulating REP, then the market enters the “fork” state which could last up to 60 days.

 Rule 7.1: Trading Confined to Veil Platform

 All trading in Veil Platform Markets must occur on or through the Veil Platform and in accordance with this Rulebook.

 No person shall engage in any fraudulent act, trading strategy or scheme to defraud, deceive, trick or mislead, or any intentional manipulation of the market, whether attempted or completed.